kc49erspride/3_Project_Boost/README.md

 ## Background
-This project is part of [The Complete Unity Developer 2.0](https://www.udemy.com/unitycourse2/?couponCode=GITHUB_SPECIAL), the sequel to one of the most successful e-learning courses on the internet!
-Completely re-worked from scratch with brand-new projects, our latest teaching techniques.
-You will benefit from the fact we have already taught over 300,000 students game development, many shipping commercial games as a result.
+This is the [Complete Unity C# Developer 3D](http://gdev.tv/cu2github), the long-awaited sequel to the [Complete Unity C# Developer 2D](http://gdev.tv/cudgithub) - one of the most successful e-learning courses on the internet!
+Completely re-worked from scratch with brand-new projects, our latest teaching techniques,.
+You will benefit from the fact we have already taught over 350,000 students game development, many shipping commercial games as a result.

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.
+You can check out the course here: [Complete Unity C# Developer 3D](http://gdev.tv/cu2github)

 ## Project Pre-requisites
 In order to start this section you should have either finished [the previous section of this course](https://github.com/CompleteUnityDeveloper2/2_Terminal_Hacker), or be able to complete it's learning outcomes.